apache/hbase-operator-tools/hbase-hbck2/README.md

    If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains encoded region names, one per line.
 For example:
      $ HBCK2 assigns -i fileName1 fileName2
+   If -b or --batchSize is specified, the command processes those many regions at a time in a batch-ed manner; Consider using this option, if the list of regions is huge, to avoid CallTimeoutException.
+     $ HBCK2 assigns -i fileName1 fileName2 -b 500

  bypass [OPTIONS] [<PID>...|-i <INPUT_FILE>...]
    Options: